In this guide I show how to remove and replace damaged or failed LCD screen on a HP Pavilion g7 laptop.

 STEP 14.

-Remove the damaged/failed LCD screen from the laptop and replace it with a new one.
+Remove the damaged LCD screen and replace it with a new one.

-Assemble the laptop following all steps in the reverse direction.
+Assemble everything back together following all steps in the reverse direction.

-You can search for a new replacement LCD screen using the model number from the original screen.
+You can search for a new replacement LCD using the model number from the original part.

-My HP Pavilion g7 laptop had the a screen with the following model number: LTN173KT02.
+My HP Pavilion g7 I had the a screen with the following model number: LTN173KT02.

 please show me how replace the keyboard of this type ???????